 Adult Custody Division is one of four Corrections Branch divisions and is responsible for the care of approximately 2,800 male and female adult inmates throughout B.C.
 The Division operates correctional centres with various levels of security and control for individuals awaiting trial or serving a provincial custody sentence of up to two years less a day.
 Correctional programs address inmates’ thought patterns, behaviour and lifestyles that are known to contribute to crime.
 Correctional centres provide programs and additional services that balance risks and needs, ensure links with community corrections based on common core programming and integrated case management, communicate with stakeholders and participate as a pro-active partner in our criminal justice system.

 As a Correctional Officer, you will rotate through various posts and departments.
 With leadership from department supervisors, you will be responsible for maintaining security, safety, good order, discipline and care of adult inmates by providing orientation, direction, guidance and programming.
 The focus is on engaging inmates in a pro-social environment that provides maximum opportunity for change in a setting that is productive and supportive and where they are treated in a respectful, fair and equitable manner.

-We offer a variety of work schedules, providing staff coverage on a 365/24/7 basis.
-Correctional Officers work various shift patterns, including day, night, weekend and statutory holiday shifts.
+We offer a variety of work schedules, providing staffing coverage on a 365/24/7 basis.
+Correctional officers work various shift patterns, including day, night, weekend and statutory holiday shifts.
 All positions are rotational.